 - assessment of the debtor's economic situation and determining reasons that led to the debtor's insolvency;

 - the preparation of an inventory, listing the debtor's assets and liabilities as of the date of the commencement of the insolvency proceedings; and

 - representation in all legal disputes concerning the debtor's estate

-In case of bankruptcy proceedings, a bankruptcy administrator must additionally:
+In bankruptcy proceedings, a bankruptcy administrator must additionally:

 - establish whether debtor's business can be continued or, if applicable, reopened (at least for a limited period of time);

 - assess whether a restructuring scheme is possible and would be in the common interest of the creditors; and

 Creditors also have certain rights of control in insolvency proceedings as the creditors' committee needs to approve certain actions taken by the administrator.
 A creditor's committee is, however, not established in all insolvency proceedings but rather in complex and large-scale cases.